 It is also important as part of the debate that we recognise that the 9% was instrumental in creating thousands of jobs and that is something we should not forget.

-Senator Conway-Walsh raised the very important issue of the audiology misdiagnosis and I know that the HSE have been in contact with all of the families involved.
+Senator Conway-Walsh raised the very important issue of the audiology misdiagnosis and I know that the HSE has been in contact with all of the families involved.
 That is my information but the Senator may have different information.

 One letter does not constitute, in any event we will talk about that again but it is not-----